ThilibanManivarma/Python_For_Biologists/README.md

-# Python_Basics
+#Python_Basics #Biological_problems
-Its all about python to make our life easier!
+Its all about python and it makes life easier !!